video-db/videodb-workshop/README.md

 #### **Multi-Camera Setup**

 VideoDB's multi-camera support unlocks advanced video intelligence by synchronizing and analyzing multiple feeds in real time.
-This enables richer context, multi-angle event detection, and comprehensive scene understanding—crucial for applications in public safety, sports analytics, and smart environments.
+This enables richer context, multi-angle event detection, and comprehensive scene understanding- crucial for applications in public safety, sports analytics, and smart environments.
 With seamless multi-cam integration, you can build solutions that go beyond single-view limitations, delivering actionable insights and next-level automation.

 * **Multi-Camera Public Surveillance**: Experience advanced urban monitoring with a 7-camera surveillance network using the WILDTRACK dataset.
 Learn how to deploy AI-powered analysis across multiple synchronized video feeds to detect incidents in real-time and provide multi-angle evidence for public safety applications.